Yves Saint Laurent (designer): Personal life

-In 1970, Saint Laurent befriended pop artist Andy Warhol while the latter was filming L'Amour in Paris.
-Saint Laurent had his portrait commissioned in 1972, and Warhol traveled to Paris to photograph him.
+While in New York for the opening of the Rive Gauche boutique in 1968, Saint Laurent began a friendship with American Pop artist Andy Warhol.
+When Warhol visited him in Marrakech for Easter in 1972, Saint Laurent commissioned a portrait, and Warhol later traveled to Paris to photograph him for the work.
 During a visit to New York in November 1972, Saint Laurent saw the portrait and remarked, "The colors are marvelous — orange, red, green, and pink."
-In February 1974, Saint Laurent hosted a party for Warhol to celebrate his one-man shows at the Musée Galliera and the Galerie Ileana Sonnabend in Paris.
+In February 1974, he hosted a party in honor of Warhol to celebrate the artist's solo exhibitions at the Musée Galliera and Galerie Ileana Sonnabend in Paris.
+Warhol's partner, Jed Johnson, later decorated Bergé's New York pied-à-terre at The Pierre in 1978 and designed the Yves Saint Laurent Enterprises offices in New York in 1979.

 In 1973, Saint Laurent began a six-month affair with Karl Lagerfeld's companion Jacques de Bascher.
 Bergé ended their liaison in 1974, accusing de Bascher and Lagerfeld of being responsible for Saint Laurent's mental health issues and his increasing interest in hard drugs and sadomasochism.

-During the 1970s, Saint Laurent was considered one of Paris's "jet set".
-He was often seen at clubs in France and New York City, such as Club Sept, Regine's, Studio 54, and Le Palace, and was known to be both a heavy drinker and a frequent user of cocaine.
+Saint Laurent was considered one of Paris's "jet set," moving within an international circle of celebrities and cultural figures.
+He frequently socialized at prominent nightclubs in France and New York City, including Club Sept, Regine's, Studio 54, and Le Palace, and was known for a lifestyle marked by heavy drinking and regular cocaine use.

+Saint Laurent had a lifelong affection for dogs.
+"I am, as they say, a 'dog' person," he once remarked.
+Over the years, he kept a chihuahua named Hazel and a succession of French Bulldogs, each named Moujik, which became enduring fixtures in his life and work.